IGS/portal-api/README.md

 ## Overview

-* This API is built to work in conjunction with the [HMP data portal UI]( https://github.com/jmatsumura/portal-ui).
+* This API is built to work in conjunction with the [Portal UI]( https://github.com/IGS/portal-ui).
 * The API is a Flask app which uses [GraphQL](http://graphql.org/) to communicate with a [Neo4j](https://neo4j.com/) database in order to efficiently retrieve and transfer the data in a RESTful manner.

 ### Video Tutorials